delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 In this last case, there are two names.
 One is the name of the function `factorial`, which exists so that we can refer to it within the function's body.
-The other is the `recursiveFunction` variable which references the function.
+The other is the `recursiveFunction` variable, which references the function.

 The same function can be referred to from multiple variables or, put another